bohdon/git-p4-sync/README.md

 - Creates a git commit for each P4 changelist that affects certain files
 - Map multiple paths from P4 depot to the git repo, and only commit for relevant changelists
-- Currently submits as the default git user (no version of p4 user to git author)
+- Currently submits as the default git user (no conversion of p4 user to git author)
 - Commits with the original date and time of the P4 changelist
 - Includes CL in the git description (use `--no-cl` to omit)